ichidao/ichi-vaults-sdk/README.md

 | raw   | true | undefined | false |

 <br/>
-This function returns user balances for all vaults on the specified decentralized exchange (DEX).
+This function returns user balances (as [UserBalanceInVault](#userbalanceinvault) or [UserBalanceInVaultBN](#userbalanceinvaultbn)) for all vaults on the specified decentralized exchange (DEX).
 The result is cached for 2 minutes by default.
 You can set your own cache TTL by adding the CACHE_TTL environment variable in millisecond.
 For example, CACHE_TTL = 60000 is 1 minute.

 ```typescript
 import { Web3Provider } from '@ethersproject/providers';